arangodb/arangodb/CONTRIBUTING.md

 The `rta_makedata` testsuite can be invoked with:

 - `--cluster false` - to be ran on a single server setup.
-- `--activefailover true` to be ran on an active failover setup.
 - `--cluster true` to be ran on a 3 db-server node cluster; one run will check resilience with 2 remaining dbservers.

 These combinations are also engaged via [test-definitions.txt](tests/test-definitions.txt).